-NEUROFEEDBACK, otherwise known as EEG Biofeedback, is a gentle and painless therapeutic method that is helpful for increased awareness, emotional and mental regulation, body calming, stability and flexibility.
-It is often used for stress and anxiety, attention deficits, insomnia or interrupted sleep patterns, depression, PTSD/trauma, headaches/migraine, and chronic pain.
-Neurofeedback involves giving the brain a mirror of current brain activity on a screen, allowing for improved self-regulation and brain function over time.
-It is useful alongside other forms of therapy and is a nice alternative traditional talk therapy methods.
+NEUROFEEDBACK (EEG Biofeedback) is a gentle and painless therapeutic method that is helpful for increased awareness, emotional and mental regulation, physical calming, stabilization of symptoms, and flexible thinking.
+It is often used for stress and anxiety, phobias, insomnia or interrupted sleep patterns, and PTSD/trauma.
+Neurofeedback involves giving the brain a mirror of current brain activity on a screen, allowing for the brain to practice responding more efficiently, leading to improved self-regulation and brain function over time.
+It is useful alongside other forms of therapy and is a nice alternative or add-on therapy to traditional talk therapy methods.

 ADAPTIVE INTERNAL RELATIONAL (AIR) NETWORK MODEL is a model developed by Dawn McClelland, PhD, LP, Patti Miller, MA, LP and Phyllis Solon, PsyD, LP, for use with clients who experience complex neuro-dissociative states.
 Through development of adaptive internal relational networks, interactive adult awareness and advanced resourcing strategies, an internal stance of neutral noticing and awareness develops.
 Once this is established, memory reprocessing may or may not be necessary.